 We are the professional association for the United States military Civil Affairs community.
 Our members are in the U.S. military and are civilians in government and industry.
-We have both active and retired Army, Marine Corps, and Navy members.
+We have both active and retired Army, and Marine Corps members.

 The Civil Affairs Association proudly announces a: